-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Hydro One posted lower third-quarter profit on costs linked to the proposed $6.7-billion acquisition of U.S.-based Avista Corp..Hydro One said profit attributable to common shareholders was $219-million in the three months ended Sept.
 30, down from $233-million a year earlier.
 Excluding costs associated with Avista, Hydro One's adjusted profit rose 2 per cent at $237-million.
 Earnings per share in the latest quarter totalled 37 cents.
 Adjusted earnings per share in the period came in at 40 cents.

-Equifax Inc reported a lower third-quarter profit after the close of trading on Thursday as costs from the credit reporting bureau's recently disclosed data breach that exposed deeply sensitive information on 145.5 million people began to mount.
+Equifax Inc. reported a lower third-quarter profit after the close of trading on Thursday as costs from the credit reporting bureau's recently disclosed data breach that exposed deeply sensitive information on 145.5 million people began to mount.
 Net income attributable to Equifax fell to $96.3-million, or 79 cents per diluted share, from $132.8-million, or $1.09 per diluted share, a year earlier.
-Adjusted for one-time costs, such as hacking– and merger-related expenses, Equifax said it earned $1.53 per share, beating an average of analysts' estimates by 4 cents, according to Thomson Reuters I/B/E/S. Equifax shares were down slightly in premarket trading.
+Adjusted for one-time costs, such as hacking– and merger-related expenses, Equifax said it earned $1.53 per share, beating an average of analysts' estimates by 4 cents, according to Thomson Reuters I/B/E/S. Equifax shares were down 0.9 in premarket trading.

-Walt Disney Co reported after-the-bell earnings that missed Wall Street targets as profit fell at its media networks unit, the movie studio and its consumer products division.
+Walt Disney Co. reported after-the-bell earnings that missed Wall Street targets as profit fell at its media networks unit, the movie studio and its consumer products division.
 Revenue from Disney's cable business, the largest unit which includes ESPN and Disney Channel, fell marginally to $3.95-billion in the fourth quarter, missing the $4.06-billion consensus of analysts polled by Thomson Reuters I/B/E/S. Results at sports channel ESPN were comparable to the prior year, Disney said, but subscribers and advertising revenue declined even as affiliate revenue rose.
-Disney shares were slightly firmer in the premarket clawing back losses posted in the immediate wake of Thursday's earnings report.
+Disney shares were up 3 per cent in premarket trading, clawing back losses posted in the immediate wake of Thursday's earnings report.

 British budget airline easyJet said on Friday its new chief executive officer would be Johan Lundgren, a travel executive who most recently spent 12 years at rival travel firm TUI.
 Lundgren replaces Carolyn McCall, who has run easyJet since 2010 and is leaving at the end of the year to become CEO of ITV.